The Line Bets: The Basic Wagers in Craps

 Don’t Pass Odds

-Those who play the Don’t Pass, rather than the Pass Line bet, can also take Odds by placing chips behind the Don’t Pass line.
-Once again, this wager could be described as a side bet that is made only after the point has been established.
-Its size varies across casinos but it is usually a multiple of the main Don’t Pass bet – anything from 1x to 5x, 10x, 20x or even 100x.
+Players who bet on the Don’t Pass instead of the Pass Line can also take Odds by placing chips behind the Don’t Pass line.
+As with the Pass Line, this wager is a side bet that can be made only after a point has been established.
+Its size varies by casino, but it is usually a multiple of the main Don’t Pass bet – anything from 1x to 5x, 10x, 20x, or even 100x.

 Players can increase, decrease, or remove the Odds bet at any time.
-If the point comes before 7 is rolled, the bet loses, and if 7 is rolled first, the bet pays true odds.
-As you can see, the payouts are the same as for the Pass Line Odds, only with flipped numbers.
-This means that players need to bet more than they would receive as winnings:
+If the point is rolled before a 7, the bet loses; if a 7 comes first, the bet pays true odds.
+The payouts are the same as those for the Pass Line Odds, only inverted.
+This means players need to wager more than they will win:

 • Point number 4/10 – 1:2